argentsea/docfx/tutorials/configuration.md

           ...
 ```

-Subsequent calls to the SQL database can be on methods directly on the `_data` object.
+Setup this way, calls to the SQL database (or shard set) can be on methods directly on the `_data` object.
+Subsequent calls within the class do not need to specify a key.

 ***